jas-/recon.sh/readme.md

 Default
 -------
-Default use case will find any public configured address(s) to find exploits about.
-It does this by looking at local interfaces and if only local addresses are found it queries an external API for the address for the router upstream.
+Default use case will find any publicly configured address(s) to find exploits about.
+It does this by looking at local interfaces and if only local addresses are found it queries an external API for the address for the upstream router.
 When this is done all analysis is applicable to the upstream comm device.